 In order to be properly viewed, digital signage resources should open on a single page without scroll.

 For the Chromium view, however, you can install No Scroll Bars Please! extension (in the admin interface) and persist Chrome settings: it will do the trick.
 Thanks to Tom Häggblom.

-In the latter case, just copy your website files inside the system to /var/www/mySite as it was a normal webserver, give at least 700 permissions for the www-data user (chmod -R 700 /var/www/mySite; chmod -R www-data:www-data /var/www/mySite) and set a URL like: http://127.0.0.1/mySite in the admin interface.
+If you however want to add your own site (and don’t use the WordPress installation), just copy your website files inside the system to /var/www/mySite as it was a “normal” webserver, give at least 700 permissions for the www-data user (chmod -R 700 /var/www/mySite; chmod -R www-data:www-data /var/www/mySite) and set a URL like: http://127.0.0.1/mySite in the admin interface.
 This way you can natively serve plain HTML and PHP files.

 You can copy files into the Raspberry Pi with (win)scp or simply by linking a Dropbox/Google Drive/DigitalArx resource and using wget Linux-side in order to download it.

 OK SO NOW EVERYTHING IS SET UP.
 I WANT RDS TO BOOT DIRECTLY IN KIOSK MODE (URL).

 On first boot, Raspberry Digital Signage shows the network admin page and then the general settings admin page.
 At every following boot, if network has been configured, Raspberry Digital Signage goes directly to general settings.

 Now I want RDS to boot directly into kiosk mode, i.e. show my URL right after the bootstrap.

 in /etc/rc.local file (everywhere before the launch of xinit).
 Use

 mc -e /etc/rc.local via SSH as root user.